MehdiSaffar/htr406-paper/attempt.md

 December 9 1953. [^9] This fueled even stronger opposition attacks, which accused the DP of unconstitutional actions.
-The DP, fearing reprisal and a revolution, whirled in a spiral of increasing repression to increasing protests and discontent. [^10]
+The DP, fearing reprisal and a revolution, whirled in a spiral of increasing repression to increasing protests and discontent. [^6]

 Another important aspect to consider is the attitude DP had towards the military institution.
 During this period, the cost of living soared and the military was neglected, suffocating officers and soldiers alike to the point of humiliation.
-In Ankara, cheap basement flats were called "Staff-Officer flats", and officers "lemonaders" because they couldn't afford the more expensive drinks.[^11] People were disappointed at the DP for not sticking to its promised programme that was intended to improve the situation of the military.
+In Ankara, cheap basement flats were called "Staff-Officer flats", and officers "lemonaders" because they couldn't afford the more expensive drinks.
+People were disappointed at the DP for not sticking to its promised programme that was intended to improve the situation of the military.
 The DP did not understand the importance of the military in Turkish society and thought it was more